Do you accept non-Catholic students?

 What if I’m not sure my son qualifies for admission?

 We encourage prospective parents to discuss their son’s academic profile with us.
-Please contact Ann Murphy at (314) 269-2099 or firstname.lastname@example.org to set up an appointment.
+To schedule an Academic Consultation, please contact Ann Murphy at (314) 269-2097 or firstname.lastname@example.org.

 How do students travel to SLUH each day?

 The vast majority of students carpool to and from school each day.

 A SLUH-sponsored bus service has been introduced with three stops in St. Charles and West counties.
 A one-time fee of $825.00 is required to access this service.
 Future routes are continually under evaluation.
 For more information, contact Jennifer Thomas, Admissions Coordinator at (314) 269-2099 or email@example.com.

 Some students ride the #57X Clayton Road Metro bus.
 This line provides rush-hour service both eastbound and westbound with limited stops along Clayton Road and Interstate 64 between Clarkson Road and the Brentwood I-64 Station with drop off right in front of our campus on Oakland Avenue.

 Upon admission, we provide a zip code list of families to enable parents and students to coordinate carpools with other students in their area.
 SLUH students reside in over 90 different zip codes in the St. Louis Metropolitan area on both sides of the Mississippi River.